 We’ve made no bones about being from South Louisiana, a region known for its hospitality and slap-ya-mama cuisine.
 So, it’s only fitting we finally show you have to make something with bones, straight out of the Cajun cookbook.
 We present Boudreaux’s gumbo recipe, an aptly named Louisiana classic that allows your leftover holiday bird bones to serve a noble purpose once the main event is over.
 The best gumbos use homemade stock (we’ve detailed our method above the main gumbo recipe), which is arguably more important than the sacred roux you’ve surely been warned not to burn.
 Though making a gumbo can be a 3-day process — preparing the stock, cooking the gumbo, then feasting — we guarantee you it’s well worth the flavorful fais-do-do when all’s said and done.
 Save those bird bones and holiday vegetable trimmings; this year, you’re learning how to make a gumbo, Boudreaux-style.

-- For the Homemade Stock (Optional):
+Ingredients for the Homemade Stock (Optional)

 - Carcass of 1 or more birds, including neck, skin, fat, etc. (anything except the liver)

-- Trimmings of 4 carrots, cut in large chunks
+- 4 carrots, cut in large chunks

 - 2 bay leaves

 - ¾ cup + 1 Tbsp neutral vegetable oil or rendered chicken fat, divided

 - 2 links andouille or smoked sausage, cut into ½” slices

 - 1 large, whole stewing chicken (skin-on, bone-in, cut into parts)

 - 1½ cups flour